 Throughout the application process, Barclays recruiters will expect you to possess and demonstrate the bank’s five core values: respect, integrity, service, excellence and stewardship.
 You will not win over recruiters if you simply claim you possess the values and regurgitate what you have read online.

 Find out what the bank’s values mean

-Visit the ‘Purpose and values’ section of the bank’s website (under ‘About us’) and find out what the values mean.
+Visit the ‘Purpose and values’ section of the bank’s website (under ‘Who we are’ - 'Our strategy') and find out what the values mean.
 Each has bullet points that detail its features.
 Then view the short video spotlighting projects that reflect Barclays' values.

 Even though it happened it 2013, it’s still worth reading one or two news stories about the dramatic introduction of Barclay’s code of conduct.
 It was big news then and has remained important since.

 Establish the attributes of the values